Yang Sui-sheng: Early life and education

+Yang was born in Fujian, China, and later moved to Taiwan and earned a Doctor of Medicine (M.D.) from Taipei Medical University.

 Lienchiang County Magistrate

 2009 Lienchiang County Magistrate election

 Yang was elected as the Magistrate of Lienchiang County after winning the 2009 Republic of China local election under Kuomintang on 5 December 2009 and assumed office on 20 December 2009.

 Casino in Lienchiang

 Responding to the referendum result on the establishment of casino in Matsu and that the result showed 56% voted in favor against 42% who opposed in July 2012, Yang said that he welcomed the result, saying that the establishment of casino will bring change for Matsu Islands.
 It would improve the transportation infrastructure and could bring in more tourists.

 In December 2013, he urged the Legislative Yuan to pass the Gaming Act (觀光賭場管理條例) as soon as possible so that it can bring job opportunities to Matsu residents and benefit Taiwan's economy as a whole.
 He also added that there is an urgency to modernize the transportation infrastructures of the county, such as airports and harbors.
 However, due to the limited funding by the central government, such a proposal is not yet feasible.